Kung Fu Panda 2 (video game)

-Kung Fu Panda 2 is a video game, loosely based on the film of the same name.
-The game was released across Nintendo DS, PlayStation 3, Wii, and Xbox 360 platforms on May 24, 2011.
+Kung Fu Panda 2 is a 2011 video game developed by Griptonite Games and published by THQ.
+It is based on the 2011 film of the same name, taking place after the events of the film.
+The game was released for PlayStation 3, Xbox 360, Wii, and Nintendo DS on May 24, 2011.
 The Xbox 360 version requires Kinect.
 The Wii version uses the uDraw GameTablet.

 Plot

 Kinect version

 Before the game starts, Po (who is now the Dragon Warrior and a Kung Fu master) has a short Kung Fu tutorial with the player, teaching the player some basic moves, like punching and kicking.
 Then the story of the game starts.

-The story of the game happens after the events of the 2011 movie of the same name.
-Master Po, the rest of the Furious Five, and the villagers celebrate after defeating Lord Shen.
+The story of the game happens after the events of the film of the same name.
+Master Po, the rest of the Furious Five, and the villagers celebrate after defeating Lord Shen, the peacock.
 However, remnants of Shen's Wolf and gorillas arrive, create chaos, and capture various villagers.
-Unknown to Po, the Five and the Villagers, two Komodo dragon mercenaries planned to use Shen's thugs to distract Po and the Five, and with them out of the way, they plan to take over Gongmen City.
+Unknown to Po, the Five, and the Villagers, two Komodo dragon mercenaries planned to use Shen's thugs to distract Po and the Five, and with them out of the way, they plan to take over Gongmen City.
 Shifu holds a meeting with Master Storming Ox and Master Croc.

 Master Storming Ox says that they can't let the thugs take over the city, so Shifu, Storming Ox and Croc decide to split up and go around the city to stop the thugs.
 Po, with nothing to do, decides to tag along with Master Storming Ox, too.
 Po and Storming Ox have to attack and defeat all the Komodo dragons' minions and Shen's thugs at the same time.
 They track down the thugs to the Undercity, an underground city, and find Komodo dragons lurking there, and realize that the Komodo dragons were behind this, and get to the place where the Komodo dragons are lurking and fight some of them and continue to fight more and more Komodo dragons, before they fight the final boss.

 Throughout the game, there are other short Kung Fu tutorials with Po.
 However, these tutorials are different from the first, because in the tutorials, there is usually a minion of Shen or the Komodo dragons for Po to fight to show an example for the player.